Cypress Home Inspections LLC

 Negotiating Tool

-Home inspection reports present an opportunity to ask for repairs or request a price reduction from the seller.
+Home inspection reports present an opportunity to ask for repairs, replacements, credits, or request a price reduction from the seller.
 Work with your realtor to understand what requests can and should be made to negotiate a better deal.
-This is where the cost of an inspection almost always pays for it self.

 WHAT SHOULD I DO BEFORE THE INSPECTION?